 In short, Sodium PCA is great for moisturizing and helping the skin to be soft and healthy.

 Sodium PCA attracts water molecules to it from the air.
-When it is in our skincare, it helps our skin get hydrated through attracting moisture from the air to our skin.
+In skincare, it helps hydrate our skin by attracting moisture from the air.
 That’s its superpower 1!

 It is also a natural humectant (retains moisture) by binding many times its own weight in water molecules to itself.
 That’s its superpower 2!
 These two properties effectively allow for the skincare product to both attract and retain more moisture.

-This effectively means that skincare that contains Sodium PCA enables the skin to retain higher concentration of moisture and stay hydrated because it slows moisture from evaporating into the air.
+This effectively means that Sodium PCA enables the skin to retain a higher concentration of moisture and stay hydrated by slowing moisture from evaporating.
 It isn’t just an ingredient for the skin though, it is also a great ingredient for hair care products too.

 What is Sodium PCA?

 Let’s get the science name out of the way quickly.
 Sodium PCA stands for Sodium PyrrolidoneCarboxylic Acid (PCA).
-PCA can be found naturally in almost all living cells including plants and fruits, and it is also a component of human skin.
+PCA can be found naturally in almost all living cells including plants, fruits and human skin.